REF$^2$-NeRF: Reflection and Refraction aware Neural Radiance Field: Related work

 \subsection{NeRF for reflective scenes}

 Several NeRF variants have been proposed to handle scenes that include reflective surfaces.
 For example, NeRFReN~\cite{nerfren} handles reflections by assuming reflective plane surfaces and separating the scene into transmitted and reflected components utilizing two rendering paths.
-In addition, NeuS-HSR~\cite{neushsr} also estimates an auxiliary plane that separates the reflection components, which facilitate reconstruction of an object inside a glass case.
+In addition, NeuS-HSR~\cite{qiu2023looking} also estimates an auxiliary plane that separates the reflection components, which facilitate reconstruction of an object inside a glass case.
 The Neural Transmitted Radiance Fields method~\cite{NEURIPS2022_transmitted} detects recurring edges in the input images to optimize transmission and reflection components independently.

 The MS-NeRF~\cite{msnerf} technique separates the input scene into multiple spaces and estimates density fields and feature fields for these spaces.
 Here, the feature fields reduce the number of estimated parameters while estimating the color map and weights of the spaces.
 The neural point catacaustics method~\cite{Kopanas2022} introduces a pointwise neural warp field that represents the reflection from curved surfaces, which makes it possible to render the reflected points that are separated from the primary point cloud.

 The aforementioned methods can model scenes containing reflective objects effectively; however, they do not consider refraction by transparent objects, and they do not handle scenes containing multiple transparent objects.